checkmarx-ltd/cx-flow/docs/Tutorials.md

     * Alternatively you can create the pull request through the IDE.
 In IntelliJ click VCS > Create Pull Request
 * In the pull request there will be some checks that have not finished yet - Checkmarx Scan
 * In the Checkmarx web portal there will be a new CxSAST scan where the project name is RepoName-Branch
-    * Once the scan is finished you can see the post in the pull request comments with all the vulnerabilites found
+    * Once the scan is finished you can see the post in the pull request comments with all the vulnerabilities found
     * The basket.jsp SQLi is gone
     * Click Merge Pull Request > Confirm Merge to accept the risk CxSAST has posted in the comments
 * After confirming the pull request, there will be a new CxSAST scan in the Checkmarx web portal for the master branch
 * In Issues section of the source control there will be one fewer vulnerability
-* In the Checkmarx web portal, the CxFlowBodgeit-master project will now have both solved and recurrent issues.
+* In the Checkmarx web portal, the CxFlowBodgeit-main project will now have both solved and recurrent issues.

 ## <a name="github">GitHub Webhook Tutorial</a>